Residential and respite care

 Registered Care Manager

-Chrissie is married with two children.
-When not at work, she and her family enjoy trips out to the North Yorkshire coast, dabbling in rock pools and tucking into fish and chips for tea.
+Chrissie has two children and when not at work, she and her family enjoy trips out to the North Yorkshire coast, dabbling in rock pools and tucking into fish and chips for tea.

 Sharon joined Emmaus House in 2017 after many years in the chemical industry and a decade of teaching science.
 This is a welcomed career change with no late night marking to do!
 She lives with her farmer husband, sons and various livestock on a working farm in Nidderdale.